Mabylife/apple-music-tui/README.md

 border-style: round;
 ```

-Available styles option values can be found in [STYLE.md](./markdowns/STYLE.md).
+Available options and explanations can be found in [STYLE.md](./markdowns/STYLE.md).

 ### Home Page Configuration